bookingactivities/booking-activities/readme.txt

 = 1.16.24 =
 * Feature - Add compatibility with some deposit plugins for WooCommerce (Beta)
+* Fix - Add aria-label for booking status icons and booking action buttons
+* Dev - Improve availability div HTML structure in the group of events selection dialog

 = 1.16.23 - 2024/11/14 =
 * Fix - Some texts may not be translated after switching / restoring language with WPML, Polylang or qTranslate-XT with Wordpress 6.7